awsdocs/amazon-pinpoint-developer-guide/doc-source/example_pinpoint_CreateExportJob_section.md

         }
     }
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/pinpoint#readme)\.
 +  For API details, see [CreateExportJob](https://docs.aws.amazon.com/goto/SdkForJavaV2/pinpoint-2016-12-01/CreateExportJob) in *AWS SDK for Java 2\.x API Reference*\.

 ------

-For a complete list of AWS SDK developer guides and code examples, including help getting started and information about previous versions, see [Using Amazon Pinpoint with an AWS SDK](sdk-general-information-section.md)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using Amazon Pinpoint with an AWS SDK](sdk-general-information-section.md)\.
+This topic also includes information about getting started and details about previous SDK versions\.